Skip to main content

 M0

-The cancer is any size and might be growing outside of the thyroid but not involving nearby structures (T1, T2, T3).
+The main tumor is any size and might be growing outside of the thyroid, but it has not grown beyond the strap muscles around the thyroid (T1, T2, T3).

-It has spread to lymph nodes in the neck (pretracheal, paratracheal, prelaryngeal, or upper mediastinal) (N1a) but not to other lymph nodes or to distant sites (M0).
+The cancer has spread to lymph nodes in the neck (pretracheal, paratracheal, prelaryngeal, or upper mediastinal nodes) (N1a), but it has not spread to other lymph nodes or to distant parts of the body (M0).

 IVA